enthought/traits/docs/source/traits_user_manual/notification.rst

        *updated*.
 Changes on those traits and changes on *foo* will trigger notifications.
    * - ``"foo,bar"``
-     - Matches trait named *foo* or *bar* on the current object.
+     - Matches traits named *foo* or *bar* on the current object.
 Changes on *foo* or *bar* will trigger notifications.
    * - ``"foo:[bar,baz]"``
      - Matches *foo.bar* or *foo.baz* on the current object.
 Changes on